 The first signs of aging are most evident around the eyes.
 The skin surrounding the eye is thin and delicate, so it is more susceptible to wrinkling, bagging or developing pockets of fat.
 Depending on your genetics, aging around the eye area can be see as early as 30 and even earlier if there has been significant exposure to the sun.

-Dr. Payman Simoni has been performing eyelid surgery in Los Angeles for over 10 years.
-He is known for his excellent work and performs one of the best eyelid surgeries Los Angeles has to offer.
+Dr. Payman Simoni has been performing eyelid surgery for over 10 years.
+He is known for his excellent work and performs one of the best eyelid surgeries.
 He looks over all the least invasive methods for his patients that want to achieve a more youthful appearance.

 But there is much more that can be accomplished with modern occuloplastic surgery.